for guitar and violin

 The piece is dedicated to Steven R. Saunders, who commissioned the work for Knickerbocker Artists U.S.A.
 The piece commemorates the unveiling of Glenna Goodacres's Vietnam Women's Memorial.
 The reception for Ms. Goodacre was just one of the many memorable evenings spent at Steve's Perry House Galleries.

 The work was premiered that evening, Dr. Kenneth Sarch, violin, and Mr. Eric Ulreich performing.
 The first and third sections of the work are constructed from intense development of short motivic statements taken from two traditional melodies sung in the Virginia highlands.
 The middle section is a rumination upon a traditional hymn.
 I remember at the time this was written being under the spell of Papa Haydn, being fascinated by his use of indigenous material, especially in his Symphony 103.
 His tightly woven motivic kernels and endless variation continue to enthrall me.
+The guitar part is newly edited by Adam Levin, the great guitarist now residing in Boston and the original notations for violin by Dr. Sarch remain.
+The realization is by Jack Rametta of Star Trak Studios in Warwick, Rhode Island.
 Duration: 9'.

 for solo guitar